ycexiao/scikit-package/doc/source/release-guides/pypi-github.rst

 .. important::  Make sure you have your project is standarlized with ``scikit-package`` up to Level 5.
 Otherwise, please start from the Overview page :ref:`here <overview>`.

 #.
-In the repository, create an issue on GitHub with the "Release" option as shown below:
+In the repository, create an issue on GitHub with the :guilabel:`Release` option as shown below:

    .. image:: ../img/release-issue.png
       :alt: add-personal-access-token